Church-Web-Development/nic-website/EMAIL_TEMPLATE_PREVIEW.md

 ┌─────────────────────────────────────────────────────────┐
 │                                                         │
 │           New Contact Form Message                      │
-│        Cardiff International Church Website             │
+│        Newport International Church Website             │
 │                                                         │
 ├─────────────────────────────────────────────────────────┤
 │                                                         │
-│  You have received a new message from the Cardiff       │ │  International Church contact form.                     │ │                                                         │
+│  You have received a new message from the Newport       │ │  International Church contact form.                     │ │                                                         │
 │  ┌──────────────────────────────────────────────────┐  │